Jonathan2251/lbd/source/funccall.rst

 TargetGlobalAddress are listed in the figure, user can match the other DAGs to function LowerCall() easily.
-Through Graphivz tool with llc option -view-dag-combine1-dags, you can design a small input C or llvm IR source code and check the DAGs to understand the code in LowerCall() and LowerFormalArguments().
+Through Graphivz tool with llc option -view-dag-combine1-dags, you can design a small input C or llvm IR source code and then check the DAGs to understand the code in LowerCall() and LowerFormalArguments().
 At the sub-sections "variable arguments" and "dynamic stack allocation support" in the later section of this chapter, you can design